plains203/skyfandc/README.md

 (3000/4000/5000 K) and snaps to the confirmed value.
 Set each light's favourite colours in HA to exactly 3000/4000/5000 K (long-press a swatch in the more-info dialog to edit) so the presets land on real steps.

-## Entity renames (one-time migration per device)

-The generic names above replaced the old per-device names ("skyfan", "ceilinglight", "C6 WiFi Signal", ...).
-Renaming changes each entity's unique_id, so on the first flash with these packages HA creates new entities and orphans the old ones.
-Per device, once:

-1. Flash, then open the device page in HA and confirm the new entities.
-2. Settings > Devices & Services > Entities: filter by the device,
-   delete the unavailable (orphaned) old entities - including the old "...
-Color Temperature" select, which is now internal.
-3. Repoint dashboards, automations, Node-RED flows, and InfluxDB queries from the old entity_ids to the new ones.
-Long-term statistics do not carry across entity_ids.